Does Your Freelance Writer Know About SEO?

 Unoptimized images are the ones that aren’t compressed for better page speed.
 One of the SEO mistakes is using unoptimized images on the blog.
 Most beginners have no idea what unoptimized images could do to the user experience and search engine ranking.

-Some freelance writers are supposed to write and publish articles on the clients’ blogs.
-If you have delegated the publishing job to the freelance writers, make sure to train them about optimizing the images before adding to the content.
+Some freelance writers are supposed to write and publish articles on their clients’ blogs.
+If you have delegated the publishing job to freelance writers, make sure to train them about optimizing the images before adding to the content.

 I use ShortPixels on all of my niche websites to optimize images for better page loading speed.
 If you haven’t had a chance to try out any of the image optimization tools, then try out ShortPixel for free.
 I have been using the paid version for a while.